michelf/php-markdown/Readme.md

 Version History
 ---------------

+PHP Markdown Lib 1.10.0 (26 Sep 2022)

+*	Now requiring PHP version 7.4 or later.

+*	Added type annotations to configuration properties of the parser.
+	(Thanks to Tac Tacelosky.)

+*	Fixing a TypeError in PHP 8 caused by invalid counter variable.
+	(Thanks to Alexey Kopytko.)

 PHP Markdown Lib 1.9.1 (23 Nov 2021)

 *	Now treating `<details>` and `<summary>` as block level so they don't